psf/black/README.md

 - [Usage and Configuration](https://black.readthedocs.io/en/stable/usage_and_configuration/index.html)

-_Black_ is already [successfully used](https://github.com/psf/black#used-by) by many projects, small and big. _Black_ has a comprehensive test suite, with efficient parallel tests, and our own auto formatting and parallel Continuous Integration runner.
+_Black_ is already [successfully used](https://github.com/psf/black#used-by) by many projects, small and big. _Black_ has a comprehensive test suite with efficient parallel tests and our own auto-formatting and parallel Continuous Integration runner.
 Now that we have become stable, you should not expect large formatting changes in the future.
 Stylistic changes will mostly be responses to bug reports and support for new Python syntax.
-For more information please refer to
+For more information, please refer to
 [The Black Code Style](https://black.readthedocs.io/en/stable/the_black_code_style/index.html).

-Also, as a safety measure which slows down processing, _Black_ will check that the reformatted code still produces a valid AST that is effectively equivalent to the original (see the [Pragmatism](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html#ast-before-and-after-formatting)
+Also, as a safety measure that slows down processing, _Black_ will check that the reformatted code still produces a valid AST that is effectively equivalent to the original (see the [Pragmatism](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html#ast-before-and-after-formatting)